Bloc/swiftris-checkpoints/06-shaping-up.md

 We access dictionary values similarly to those of an array by employing square braces.
 However, our subscripts are now **keys**, and therefore in the case of `blockRowColumnPositions`, they are `Orientation` objects.
 The values found in this dictionary are peculiar as well, `Array<(columnDiff: Int, rowDiff: Int)>`.
 What the heck is that?

 It's a regular Swift array, its type is a **tuple**, pronounced *too-pūll*.
-A tuple is a perfect for passing or returning multiple variables without defining a custom struct.
+A tuple is perfect for passing or returning multiple variables without defining a custom struct.
 Our tuple has two pieces of data but the number allowed is indefinite.
 Both pieces of data are of type `Int`, the first is named `columnDiff` and the second is `rowDiff`.
 Here's a sample accessor statement for this dictionary:

 ```objc
 let arrayOfDiffs = blockRowColumnPositions[Orientation.0]!
 let columnDifference = arrayOfDiffs[0].columnDiff
 ```

-Elements found within a dictionary are optional by default, therefore we must dereference them using the `!` symbol.
+Elements found within a dictionary are optional by default, therefore we must unwrap them using the `!` symbol.
 To access the first element's `columnDiff` value, we index the array at `0` to recover the first tuple and use dot syntax to retrieve our desired variable.

 [Can't get enough of tuples?
 We know that feeling.](https://developer.apple.com/library/prerelease/mac/documentation/Swift/Conceptual/Swift_Programming_Language/Types.html)